-I was born into a musical family in the south of Hungary.
-At the age of ten I won second prize in a national violin competition, and when I was eighteen I started to study at the Franz Liszt Academy of Music in Budapest.
-While studying at the Academy I won second prize in the Academy competition, and gave numerous recitals and performances on radio and television.
+Tamas Fejes was born into a family of musicians in Szeged, Hungary.
+At the age of ten, he won second prize in the Janos Koncz national violin competition.
+He studied at the Franz Liszt Academy of Music in Budapest, and while there, he gave numerous recitals and was invited to give several appearances on radio and television.

 After graduation, a scholarship enabled him to continue his studies at the Guildhall School of Music and Drama in London.
 Tamás has led and co-led various orchestras in Germany, Switzerland, UK and continuing to perform recitals, concertos and chamber music concerts in the UK, Austria, Germany, Switzerland, USA and Hungary.

 He was a member of the Philharmonia Orchestra in London, but is currently the Assistant Leader of the Royal Scottish National Orchestra, and also part-time tutor in the Royal Conservatoire of Scotland.

 Performance in Belgium, featuring Tchaikovsky’s violin concerto, played on a modern instrument,“Charme” by Gauthier Louppe, made in 2010.

 In 2006 Tamás founded the Fejes Quartet, with whom he performed in festivals in Hungary, France, Italy and at home in Scotland.
 They released their debut CD in 2011, and in June 2014 they recorded Christopher Wright’s four string quartets for the Nimbus record label, released later that year to great critical acclaim.
 The group has now reformed and has just finished recording the 3 string quartets by Ronald Centre, a Scottish composer who lived in Aberdeenshire and died in 1973.
 This will be the first official recording of his string quartets and will be released early in 2020 by Toccata Classics.